-There are multiple stakeholders involved in the procurement process under Sub-component 1a, and it is therefore important that they work together in close coordination and collaboration with clear roles and responsibilities to make sure that the procurement is conducted in line with the agreed World Bank relevant procurement rules and regulations.
-Thus, this sub-section of the POM also provides details of document flow and roles and responsibilities of Central PIU, regional PIUs, regional khokimiyats and other involved parties.
+There are multiple stakeholders involved in the procurement process under Component 1a, and it is therefore important that they work together in close coordination and collaboration with clear roles and responsibilities to make sure that the procurement is conducted in line with the agreed World Bank relevant procurement rules and regulations.
+Thus, this sub-section of the POM also provides details of document flow and roles and responsibilities of Central JPIU, regional JPIUs, regional Khokimiyats and other involved parties.
 The following are (a) principles, (b) responsibilities of the stakeholders, and (c) processes that the project implementation partners should follow: